 Upon completion of the preliminary work, the survey lines are acquired as detailed below:

-As the arrow is fixed at the other end of the chain and the chain is placed on the ground.
+As the arrow is fixed at the other end of the chain and the chain is placed on the ground, the surveyor moves along the chain line and takes offsets for adjacent objects to the right and to the left.

-Other lines are also completed in a similar way.
+Other lines are also completed in a similar way, construction conditions are located in the context of survey lines as follows:

 - The name or number of the chain line.